AlfrescoArchive/alfresco-infrastructure-deployment/README.md

 ### Kubernetes Cluster

-You can choose to deploy the DBP infrastructure to a local kubernetes cluster (illustrated using minikube) or you can choose to deploy to the cloud (illustrated using AWS).
+You can choose to deploy the infrastructure to a local kubernetes cluster (illustrated using minikube) or you can choose to deploy to the cloud (illustrated using AWS).
 Please check the Anaxes Shipyard documentation on [running a cluster](https://github.com/Alfresco/alfresco-anaxes-shipyard/blob/master/SECRETS.md).

-Note the DBP resource requirements:
+Note the resource requirements:
 * Minikube: At least 12 gigs of memory, i.e.:
 ```bash
 minikube start --memory 12000